Updated: November 24, 2025

 Can foreigners buy property in Madeira?

+Can foreigners buy property in Portugal?
 Yes, foreigners can buy property in Madeira without any special restrictions.
 Portugal has a very open and welcoming legal framework for foreign real estate investors, and Madeira is no exception.
-This applies to both EU and non-EU citizens.
+This applies to both EU/EEA nationals and non-EU citizens.

-Although you can buy property in Madeira without a visa, being a property owner doesn’t grant permanent residence in Portugal.
-If you plan to stay for more than 90 days in 180 days (for non-EU citizens), you must apply for a visa, like the D7 Visa or the Digital Nomad Visa.
+Although you can buy property in Madeira without a visa, being a property owner doesn’t grant residence in Portugal.
+If you plan to live in Portugal as a non-EU national, you must apply for a visa, such as the D7 Visa or the Digital Nomad Visa.
+Buying or renting property can support your visa application, as proof of accommodation is required for most residency visa options.

 Types of Properties Available in Madeira

-Buyers in Madeira can choose from a range of properties:
+Buyers in Madeira can choose from a range of properties.
+You will find both new-builds and off-plan properties.

 Best Areas to Buy Property in Madeira